Southend-on-Sea City Council: Governance

 Southend-on-Sea City Council provides both district-level and county-level functions.
 There is one civil parish within the city at Leigh-on-Sea, which forms an additional tier of local government for that area; the rest of the city is unparished.

 Political control

 The council has been under no overall control since 2019.
 Following the 2024 election a coalition of Labour, the Liberal Democrats and some of the independent councillors was formed to run the council, led by Labour councillor Daniel Cowan.
+The same coalition continued to run the council following the 2026 election.

 Political control of the council since the 1974 reforms has been as follows: